 Explore the Ord Valley on a Cruise

-You can take a tour of the Ord valley and cruise the Ord river for spotting the unique flora and the fauna for fishing, canoeing, picnicking, or enjoying the peacefulness of the place.
+You can take a tour of the Ord Valley and cruise the Ord River to spot the unique flora and fauna for fishing, canoeing, picnicking, or enjoying the peacefulness of the place.

 Swim at the Black Rock Falls and Molly Spring

-Just 10km outside town, you can take a swim in these Black Rock Waterfalls.
+Just 10km outside town, you can swim in these Black Rock Waterfalls.
 They are very popular among the locals.
 When the wet season is over, the waterfalls are filled with water, and that’s the best time for a visit and a swim.
-During the wet months, roads might be closed due to heavy rain, though.
+Though, roads might be closed during the wet months due to heavy rain.

 Take a cruise on Lake Argyle.

 Lake Argyle is 70 km out of town.
 There are many cruises that you can take to explore this fantastic lake.
 And it’s one of the many attractions of this region.
 A sunset cruise at Lake Argyle is a cool thing to do in the evening.
 That’s the best time of the day for spotting wildlife and seeing lots of native birds, and of course, swimming and catching a glorious sunset over the lake will create many memories.

 Shop for Pink Diamonds

 The Argyle Diamond Mine is world-known for producing the rare pink rocks and diamonds found only in the Eastern Kimberleys.
-The mine is located 200 kilometres away and can be visited on guided tours only, up to 2020, when it will be closing, so this year is the last chance to see it live.
-You can also browse through the awesome jewellery shops in town.
+The mine is 200 kilometres away and can be visited on guided tours up to 2020.
+You can also browse through the fabulous jewellery shops in town.
 There are some great ones like Nina’s, Artopia and Kimberley Fine Diamonds, where you can purchase extraordinary hand-made jewellery and rare pink diamonds.

 Marvel at Aboriginal Arts and the Zebra Rock Mine Gallery